 Distance: 22.8 miles Location: Barrow-in-Furness, Market Street car park Coordinates: N 54.11078, W 3.22846

 |Barrow Town Hall|

 Travelling:Turn left out of the car park and retrace your steps to the Henry Schnieder roundabout where you take the third exit.
 The wide road soon crosses a bridge over the dock area and enters Barrow Island which is home to Barrow Shipyard and many old tenement properties that were originally built for the booming shipyard population.
-Shortly meet a roundabout and take the third exit continuing past more shipyard buildings to meet a further roundabout where you take the first exit.
+Shortly meet a roundabout and take the third exit continuing past more shipyard buildings to meet a further roundabout where you take the first exit to Walney.
 The road then crosses the impressive Jubilee Bridge to enter Walney Island.
-Turn right at the traffic lights to follow the Promenade alongside Walney Channel which is mostly mud if the tide is out.
+Turn right at the traffic lights, passing The Ferry Hotel, to follow the Promenade alongside Walney Channel which is mostly mud if the tide is out.
 Continue for approx 0.6 miles to take a left turn signposted to Earnse Bay.
 In a further 0.3 miles take the first right turn and continue approx 0.8 miles to Earnse Bay car park on the left.

 Distance: 25.9 miles Location: Walney Island, Earnse Bay Coordinates: N 54.11871, W 3.26999